-But sadly, not every VPN is good for crypto.
+Sadly, not every VPN is good for crypto.
 Not all VPNs support cryptocurrency payments, and some are simply not secure enough to protect you against hackers.

-You won't hear about them on this post.
-Instead, in this article, I'm going to help you pick the best VPNs for crypto trading.
+Therefore, in this article, I'm going to help you pick the best VPNs for crypto trading.
 I'll also go into details about what you should look into when choosing one – so you can always pick smart.

 Best VPNs for cryptocurrency trading